 - (1) The amounts reported in the "Stock awards" and "Option awards" columns reflect the aggregate fair value of stock-based compensation awarded during the year computed in accordance with the provisions of FASB ASC Topic 718.
-See Note 10 to our financial statements in our Annual Report on Form 10-K for the year ended December 31, 2018 for the assumptions underlying the valuation of equity awards. - (2) On July 24, 2018, the Board of Directors approved grants of RSUs to each of Drs.
+See Note 10 to our financial statements in our Annual Report on Form 10-K for the year ended December 31, 2019 for the assumptions underlying the valuation of equity awards. - (2) On August 16, 2019, the Compensation Committee approved grants of RSUs to each of Drs.
 Eshelman, Mario and Sun, and Messrs.
-Lee and Mather for 4,033 shares of our common stock with an aggregate grant date fair value for each director of \$25,000, computed in accordance with FASB ASC Topic 718.
-These grants of RSUs vest on the earlier of July 24, 2019 or the 2019 annual meeting of stockholders of our Company, subject to the director's continued service on the Board and acceleration upon change in control. - (3) During 2018, we granted Drs.
-Eshelman and Mario an option to purchase 4,465 shares of our common stock at an exercise price of \$6.20 per share, exercisable on the earlier of July 24, 2019 or the date of the Company's 2019 annual meeting of stockholders, subject to each's continued services on the Company's Board and acceleration upon a change in control.
-As of December 31, 2018, each held options for the purchase of an aggregate of 77,799 shares of our common stock. - (4) As of December 31, 2018, Dr. LaBelle held options for the purchase of an aggregate of 313,334 shares of common stock, which includes 140,000 shares related to a fully-vested option to purchase 280,000 shares of our common stock issued to Private Medical Equity, Inc. ("PME").
+Lee and Mather for 8,038 shares of our common stock with an aggregate grant date fair value for each director of \$25,000, computed in accordance with FASB ASC Topic 718.
+These grants of RSUs vest on the earlier of August 16, 2020 or the 2020 annual meeting of stockholders of our Company, subject to the director's continued service on the Board and acceleration upon change in control. - (3) During 2019, the Board of Directors approved grants to each of Drs.
+Eshelman and Mario an option to purchase 9,057 shares of our common stock at an exercise price of \$3.11 per share, exercisable on the earlier of August 16, 2020 or the date of the Company's 2020 annual meeting of stockholders, subject to each director's continued service on the Board and acceleration upon a change in control.
+As of December 31, 2019, each held additional options for the purchase of an aggregate of 86,856 shares of our common stock. - (4) During 2019, the Board of Directors approved a grant to Dr. LaBelle an option to purchase 45,256 shares of our common stock at an exercise price of \$3.11 per share, one-third of the option will be exercisable on August 16, 2020 and the remaining shares underlying the option become exercisable in equal increments on each of the 24 one-month anniversaries thereafter.
+As of December 31, 2019, Dr. LaBelle held additional options for the purchase of an aggregate of 313,334 shares of common stock, which includes 140,000 shares related to a fully-vested option to purchase 280,000 shares of our common stock issued to Private Medical Equity, Inc. ("PME").
 Drs.
 Ianchulev and LaBelle are partners in PME.
 As a result, the option is allocated equally to each of Drs.
-Ianchulev and LaBelle. - (5) During 2018, we granted Dr. Sun and Messrs.
-Lee and Mather an option to purchase 4,465 shares of our common stock at an exercise price of \$6.20 per share, exercisable on the earlier of July 24, 2019 or the date of the Company's 2019 annual meeting of stockholders, subject to each's continued services on the Company's Board and acceleration upon a change in control.
-As of December 31, 2018, these directors held no additional options for the purchase of shares of our common stock.
+Ianchulev and LaBelle. - (5) During 2019, the Board of Directors approved grants to each of Dr. Sun and Messrs.
+Lee and Mather an option to purchase 9,057 shares of our common stock at an exercise price of \$3.11 per share, exercisable on the earlier of August 16, 2020 or the date of the Company's 2020 annual meeting of stockholders, subject to each director's continued service on the Board and acceleration upon a change in control.
+As of December 31, 2019, each held additional options for the purchase of 4,465 shares of our common stock.

-- (6) As of December 31, 2018, Mr. Yoshida held options for the purchase of an aggregate of 33,334 shares of our common stock. - (7) Includes \$162,929 of compensation attributable to Dr. LaBelle pursuant to our consulting agreement with Cura Partners.
+(6) Includes \$213,521 of compensation attributable to Dr. LaBelle pursuant to our consulting agreement with Cura Partners.
 See "Certain Relationships and Related-Party Transactions" below.

-None of our non-executive directors received any compensation for the fiscal year ended December 31, 2018 other than a grant of restricted common stock and options as reflected above, with the exception of Dr. LaBelle and Mr. Yoshida, who received no cash fees or grants of restricted common stock or options for their service on our Board of Directors last year.
-In 2018, we continued paying \$4,000 per month to a company controlled by Dr. LaBelle for office space in New York, NY for our Chief Executive Officer.
-The Company left the space on August 31, 2018.
-See "Certain Relationships and Related-Party Transactions" below.
+None of our non-employee directors received any compensation for the fiscal year ended December 31, 2019 other than a grant of restricted common stock and options as reflected above.
+Dr. LaBelle received no cash fees or grants of restricted common stock or options for his service on our Board of Directors last year.